jplsek/MPCParty/readme.md

 ## Contribution
 * Read todo.md or the issue tracker for suggestions of things to add or fix.
 * The project itself is stored in src/.
-The js is automatically compiled when the page is loaded.
+The js, css, and html is automatically compiled when the page is loaded.
 * I recommend using [jshint](http://jshint.com/install/) before sending something.

 ## License